-Applicants for the PhD in Biblical Studies should have coursework at the master’s or undergraduate degree level in Hebrew and Greek, and an approved secondary language, such as Aramaic, Latin, German, French, etc. The Old Testament and New Testament textual courses incorporate an exegesis of the ancient Hebrew and Greek texts with the assistance of a useful secondary language.
+Applicants for the PhD in Biblical Studies should have coursework at the master’s or undergraduate degree level in Hebrew and/or Greek.
+The Old Testament and New Testament textual courses incorporate an exegesis of the ancient Hebrew and Greek texts with the assistance of a useful secondary language.

 Students who are deficient in these language skills will be required to take additional leveling courses to improve their language skills.
-Students will be required to pass proficiency exams in three languages.
-Students must pass the Hebrew language proficiency exam prior to registering for Old Testament textual courses.
-Students must pass the Greek language proficiency exam prior to registering for New Testament textual courses.
-Additionally, the student must pass the proficiency exam for an approved secondary language for the student’s major (Old Testament or New Testament) prior to registering for textual courses in the student’s major.
+Students must be proficient in the Hebrew language prior to registering for Old Testament textual courses.
+Students must be proficient in the Greek language prior to registering for New Testament textual courses.

 Time Normally Required to Complete the Program